nakulmitra/java-tutorial/java-8-enhancements/doubleColonOperator.md

 # Method References in Java (Double Colon :: Operator)
-The double colon (::) operator, also known as the method reference operator, is a feature introduced in Java 8.
+The double colon `(::)` operator, also known as the **method reference operator**, is a feature introduced in **Java 8**.
 It is a shorthand syntax for referring to methods or constructors without explicitly invoking them.
 Method references are a more concise way to use lambda expressions in functional programming and are especially useful when working with the **Stream API** or other functional interfaces.

 ## What Is the Double Colon (::) Operator?
 The double colon operator allows us to refer to: